CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 ## Stories Completed

+### Program Script
+- We have generated a script to call the program; the script is labeled __runCompareDNA.sh__ and is in the __src__ folder
+- Instructions on how to use the script are in the __Run Commands__ section; we are aiming to expand the script and resolve withstanding errors for the final iteration

 ### Code Structure and Cleanliness
 - As mentioned in the overview, this method was less about adding functionality and more about cleaning up the code structure; the final iteration will focus on maintaining the structure and cleanliness while significantly improving functionality
 - To begin, we altered our runDNACompare.java class to remove unnecessary static declarations, condense classes, and improve general structure